hassanali1228/hassan/_posts/2024-01-15-why-immutable.md

 ## Immutability in Infrastructure

 According to [CNCF](https://glossary.cncf.io/immutable-infrastructure), immutable infra is **infra that cannot be changed once deployed**.
 It is a challenging problem, for example with VM deployments, users can add file system mounts and this couldn't be tracked.
 Now if the VM goes down, restoration is difficult.
-True [Infrastructure as Code](https://glossary.cncf.io/infrastructure-as-code/) (IaC) largely solves this problem as each "release" is tagged (our `hash`) in version control.
-We can implement IaC by using containerization where each (docker) image will be tagged.
+True [Infrastructure as Code](https://glossary.cncf.io/infrastructure-as-code/) (IaC) largely solves this problem as each "release" (immutable) is tagged with a version (our `hash`) in version control.
+We can implement IaC by using containerization where each (docker) image has a tag.
 We need further steps to ensure users can't ssh and make [breaking changes](https://en.wiktionary.org/wiki/breaking_change#:~:text=Noun,code%20used%20by%20multiple%20applications.).
 Every change must happen through code.

 Referring back to immutability in programming, immutability enables *referential transparency* (fxn `y` always returns `z` for input: `x`) as the value the variable `x` refers to never changes.
 This in turn enables pure functions (*and by extension, functional programming*).